f1337/f1337.github.io/tradecraft/tech-programming-interview-questions.md.md

 ^ This is not a deal-breaker if not.
 The past N years my work has been closed-source, protected by NDAs, and I’ve had to carve out time to write stuff to share for interviews.
 It’s exhausting and not everyone has the time.

----
+## STAR

 From my friend and former colleague [@bricelenza](https://twitter.com/bricelenza):

-> Biggest thing I’ve learned interviewing at AWS for 4 years is the effectiveness of the STAR method: [https://www.themuse.com/advice/star-interview-method](https://www.themuse.com/advice/star-interview-method)
+> Biggest thing I’ve learned interviewing at AWS for 4 years is the effectiveness of the [STAR method](https://www.themuse.com/advice/star-interview-method)
 > And really focusing on the individual role and contributions of the interviewee.
 A lot of candidates will fall back to “we” when describing what was done, it becomes unclear what the candidate actually brings to the situation.

 ---